Convergent presentations and polygraphic resolutions of associative algebras: Introduction

-In the last section, we show how a polygraphic resolution of an algebroid $\A$ induces free resolutions in categories of modules over $\A$.
-Given a function $\omega: \Nb \to \Nb$, we call a polygraphic resolution \emph{$\omega$-concentrated} when for any integer $k$, all $k$-cells are concentrated in degree $\omega(k)$.
-Similarly, a free resolution $P_\bullet$ of $\A$-modules is $\omega$-concentrated when for any integer $k$, the $\A$-module $P_k$ is generated in degree $\omega(k)$.
-Given a linear $\infty$-polygraph $\Lambda$ whose underlying $2$-polygraph is presentation of $\A$.
-In Section~\ref{Section:FreeBimoduleResolution}, we construct a complex of $\A$-bimodules, denoted by $\env{\A}[\Lambda]$, whose boundary maps are induced by the source and target maps of the polygraph.
-We prove that if the linear polygraph $\Lambda$ is acyclic, then the complex is acyclic and thus it is a resolution of the $\A$-bimodule $\A$:
+In Section~\ref{S:FreeResolutions}, we show that a polygraphic resolution of an algebra~$A$ induces free resolutions in categories of modules over~$A$.
+Given an $\infty$-polygraph~$X$ whose underlying $1$-polygraph is presentation of~$A$, we construct in Subsection~\ref{SS:FreeBimodulesResolutions} a complex of $A$-bimodules, denoted by~$\env{A}[X]$, whose boundary maps are induced by the source and target maps of the polygraph.
+We prove that if the polygraph~$X$ is acyclic, then the induced complex is acyclic, giving the following result. \begin{quote} {\bfseries Theorem~\ref{T:PolRes->AbRes}.} \emph{ If~$X$ is a polygraphic resolution of an algebra~$A$, then the complex~$\env{A}[X]$ is a free resolution of the $A$-bimodule~$A$.
+Moreover, if~$X$ is of finite type, then so is~$\env{A}[X]$. } \end{quote} This bimodule resolution can be used to compute Hochschild homology, as in \cite[Section 5]{Berger01}.
+Using these constructions, we deduce finiteness homological properties of an associative algebra~$A$ given by a convergent presentation.
+In~\ref{SSS:AlgebrasFiniteDerivationType}, we introduce the property of \emph{finite $n$-derivation type} for an associative algebra, that corresponds to admitting a polygraphic resolution with finitely many generating $k$-cells for $k<n$.
+We relate this property to a homological finiteness condition, \emph{type~$\FP_n$}, and we prove that associative algebras admitting a finite convergent presentation are of finite $n$-derivation type for any natural number~$n$, Proposition~\ref{Proposition:FDTnormalisationStrategy}.